Jonasdad/Terraform-executable-tutorial/tutorial/snort/docker.md

 **Docker**
-In this tutorial Docker is used to containzerize each tool.
+In this tutorial Docker is used to containerize each tool.

 **Run the following commands:**
 Set up Docker's apt repository: